-The National Wildlife Federation has long has been focused on protecting the most vulnerable of our wild species.
-We are committed to defending, strengthening, funding, and ensuring effective implementation of the Endangered Species Act and other wildlife laws to maximum benefit of fish and wildlife populations.
+The National Wildlife Federation has long been focused on protecting the most vulnerable of our wild species.
+We are committed to defending, strengthening, funding, and ensuring effective implementation of the Endangered Species Act.

 We are working to return wild, free-ranging bison to their native homes on public and tribal lands in the American West.